steadybit/docs-public/install-and-configure/configure-monitoring/README.md

 You usually have already a system configured to see your health indicators of your system: Your monitoring solution.
 Steadybit can connect and integrate with it while executing experiments, checking for triggered alerts and health indicators.

-To be precise, steadybit currently integrates with
+To be precise, Steadybit currently integrates with

 * [DataDog](prometheus.md)
 * [Instana](instana.md)